FreeAir/freeair.github.com/_posts/2012-08-19-Encipher-Android.md

 title: "Episode #2: Encipher Group and The Android Platform"
 sub_title: Encipher Group and The Android Platform
 creator: Ikenna Okpala
-summary: In this podcast we talk to one of the brains behind the inye african android tablet, Anibe Agamah, who doubles as the CTO at Encipher Group.
-He provides answers to question concerning history, current status, future and mode of business of encipher group and inye tablet.
+summary: In this podcast we talk to one of the brains behind the Inye African Android tablet, Anibe Agamah, the CTO of Encipher Group.
+He provides answers to questions concerning the history, current status, future and mode of business of Encipher Group and Inye tablet.
 tags: [mobile, tablets, software engineering, java, inye, android]
 podcast:
 - duration: "55:43"